-Mandate the Committees on University Education, Finance, Appropriations, Labour and Productivity, and Legislative Compliance to interface with ASUU and the Federal Government to resolve the Eightmonths outstanding salary (no work no pay) of the lecturer and report back within two (2) weeks for further legislative actions.
+Mandate the Committees on University Education, Finance, Appropriations, Labour and Productivity, and Legislative Compliance to interface with ASUU and the Federal Government to resolve the Eight-months outstanding salary (no work no pay) of the lecturer and report within four (4) weeks (HR.
+300/10./2023).

-Call to Complete the Construction of the Koko-Ogheye-Epe Road Warri North Local 16.
-Government Area of Delta State:
+23. Call to Complete the Construction of the Koko-Ogheye road Warri North Local Government Area of Delta State